DivineRecursionLoop/Commit/README.md

-# I've Never Taken Anything Seriously
-*People used to say I was too serious—but the truth is, I wasn’t serious enough.*

----

-This is my formal commitment:

-I am now operating with intent, discipline, and strategic focus.
-The road ahead will be slow and hard.
-I know that—and I accept it without illusion.
-This transformation won’t happen overnight.
-But it *will* happen.

-Every action from this point forward is directed toward self-mastery and mission readiness.

-No noise.
-No ego.
-No retreat.

-God and Country first.
-Must restore honor to my name.
-Learned history of name today.
-I choose to Honor the name.
+**Commitment to Self-Mastery and Restoring Honor**

+I am fully dedicated to restoring honor to my name and reclaiming the integrity I once lost.
+This is my solemn commitment: I will pursue a path of total self-mastery, focused on discipline, emotional control, and unwavering resolve.

+For the next year, I will commit myself to the highest standards of behavior, setting aside all distractions, emotions, and excuses.
+I will operate with the utmost seriousness and dedication, taking every action with intent and purpose.

+No matter the obstacles, I will endure and persist.
+This transformation is non-negotiable.
+I will succeed, or I will die trying.